dirkschmid/Middleman-Startup/README.md

     $ bundle
     $ middleman s

-This runs a web server on http://localhost:4567
+This runs a web server, preview your project at [http://localhost:4567](http://localhost:4567)

 To build your project, run

     $ middleman build

-Which compiles your templates into the `build` directory (ignored in `.gitignore`)
+Which compiles your templates into the `build` directory using the settings in `config.rb`.
+The build directory is ignored in `.gitignore`.

+For build config, please see the [Middleman](http://middlemanapp.com/) documentation.

+Custom settings added in `config.rb` are:

+    set :use_typekit, true
+    set :use_jquery, false

+To use Typekit and jQuery respectively.
+If not using jQuery, [Tire JS](http://tirejs.com/) is included for easy DOM selectors.

 ### CSS Architecture